oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

     print ("Load the models for embedding and vector search");

     ```
-Note: Oracle Database 23ai supports using APIs to embedding models on the internet; however, we can also load models directly into the database for offline embedding.

 2. To verify the model exists in database run the following statement.